-It’s only been 9 months since the election, but it’s looking like a Trump administration combined with a Republican congress makes for a very business friendly, as well as corporate and income tax friendly, environment.
+It’s only been a year since the election, but it’s looking like a Trump administration combined with a Republican congress makes for a very business friendly, as well as corporate and income tax friendly, environment.

 There are 6 salient buckets that have significant proposals that could lead to an increase in your cash flow and (likely) higher Balance Sheet valuations, and 1 salient bucket that could lead to a profound decrease:

 - Income tax brackets proposed to be compressed and lowered to 3 (all are Married Filing Jointly thresholds; Single likely to be 1/2 threshold):

 - 12% rate (up to ~$75,000 income )

 - 25% rate ($75,000 to $225,000 income)

 - This one is partially why the domestic stock market has been so nuts this last month.